simplytim42/swiss-army-knife/README.md

 * `introduce`: Send the blog post specified in FILEPATH...
 * `publish`: Publish draft blog posts on Dev.to and...
 * `review`: Send the blog post specified in FILEPATH...
+* `title`: Send the blog post specified in FILEPATH...

 ## `sak describe`